 Audience management, adaptive content and responsive design are all beneficial features of WEM solutions, which ensure you are delivering the right content, to the right audience, in the right format.

 A tailored online experience will go a long way in increasing conversions.
 However, WEM still has some limitations in terms of personalizing content, as it tends to create generalized audience types.
 This is where DXP solutions, such as Unily, far exceed both CMS and WEM in offering extensive benefits to both an enterprise and its users.

 Digital Experience Platforms combat the limitations of a traditional CMS and build on the content personalization features offered by web experience platforms, to provide a fully integrated experience.

 DXP solutions are designed to handle content and asset management on a much larger scale.
 They will allow you to create an omnichannel experience that can sync and publish content across various media types such as websites, intranets, mobile sites, billboards, customer portals, IoT devices and social media.
 This is something a traditional CMS would struggle to offer without significant financial and time investment.

-From an internal point of view, a DXP will unify the customer (and employee) experience you offer across all device types, without the stress of a complex and confusing management process at the backend.
+From an internal point of view, a DXP will unify the customer experience you offer across all device types, without the stress of a complex and confusing management process at the backend.
 It can also greatly benefit those with multiple backend systems and management departments currently in silos, ensuring increased efficiency.

 DXP platforms offer extensive benefits to companies that require a fully connected digital experience.
 If your enterprise has a key stake in the digital world and a need for multiple touch points with a diverse audience, it really is a must-have.

-Here at Unily, we offer a ready-made DXP solution that is easy to implement without the need for extensive IT support.
+Here at Unily, we offer a ready-made solution that is easy to implement without the need for extensive IT support.
 It can be customized to meet both the needs of your enterprise internally and those of your customers.
 In addition to this, our platform can easily integrate with existing tools, removing silos within your business.